jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) in the manner set out in Parts 1, 4, or 5 of Schedule 1 and this Part.
 (8) A provision of a policy statement or plan, or the policy statement or plan, as the case may be, does not cease to be operative because the provision, statement, or plan is due for review or is being reviewed under this section.
 (9) The obligations on a local authority under this section are in addition to its duty to monitor under section 35.
+(10) On and after the commencement of this subsection, subsections (1) and (4) cease to apply until 31 December 2027.

 ### 79A Local authority not required to commence full plan review after Natural and Built Environment Act 2023 receives Royal assent
 [Repealed]